 In the cupola of the rotunda, paradise, 60 saints are arranged on spiral cloud bands.
 Look for the seated figure of Gallus and along the edge of the ornate plasterwork of the dome painting, check out the feet which protrude into space intended to give the work a 3-dimensional impression.

 There are two to crypt (a chapel under a church) beneath the Cathedral but I was never in there and it’s not open to the public.
-Maybe it’s only a rumor, I don’t know for sure… The tomb of St.Gallus, containing a piece of his skull, is in the east crypt, while the west crypt houses the tombs of St.Otmar and since 1966 the Bishops of St.Gallen.
+Maybe it’s only a rumor, I don’t know for sure… The eastern crypt goes back to the 9th century.
+The tomb of St.Gallus, containing a piece of his skull, is in the east crypt, while the west crypt houses the tombs of St.Otmar and since 1966 the Bishops of St.Gallen.

 Photo, Audio Guide, no entrance fee